ibm-cloud-docs/cloud-activity-tracker/how-to/change_plan.md

 # Changing the plan
 {: #change_plan}

-You can change your {{site.data.keyword.cloudaccesstraillong}} service plan through the {{site.data.keyword.Bluemix_notm}} UI or by running the `ibmcloud service update` command.
+You can change your {{site.data.keyword.cloudaccesstraillong}} service plan through the {{site.data.keyword.cloud_notm}} UI or by running the `ibmcloud service update` command.
 You can upgrade or reduce your plan at any time.
 {:shortdesc}

 ## Changing the service plan through the UI
 {: #change_plan_ui}

-To change your service plan through the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:
+To change your service plan through the {{site.data.keyword.cloud_notm}} UI, complete the following steps:

-1. Log in to  the {{site.data.keyword.Bluemix_notm}}, and then click the {{site.data.keyword.cloudaccesstraillong_notm}} service from the *Dashboard*.
+1. Log in to  the {{site.data.keyword.cloud_notm}}, and then click the {{site.data.keyword.cloudaccesstraillong_notm}} service from the *Dashboard*.

 2. Select the **Plan** tab.